kyma-project/istio/docs/user/technical-reference/05-10-ingress-egress-traffic.md

 ## TLS management

 Kyma employs the Bring Your Own Domain/Certificates model that requires you to supply the domain, certificate, and key during installation.
-Read the tutorial to learn how to [set up or update your custom domain TLS certificate in Kyma](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-security/sec-01-tls-certificates-security/).

 If you don't want to use your custom certificate, you can choose between a self-signed certificate or one managed by the Gardener [Certificate Management](https://github.com/gardener/cert-management) component.